Skip to main content

 The National Consortium for Teaching about Asia (NCTA), the Committee on Teaching about Asia (CTA) of the Association for Asian Studies (AAS), and Asia for Educators (AFE) at Columbia University sponsor the annual Freeman Book Awards for new young adult and children’s literature.
 The awards recognize quality books for children and young adults that contribute meaningfully to an understanding of East and Southeast Asia.

-During this online workshop, teachers study and write about the 2024 Freeman Award books for children and young adults.
-Participants will review the 2024 Freeman Award Winners for grades 2-12 classrooms, read and write about the texts, and share written responses with other writers.
+During this online workshop, teachers studied and wrote about the 2024 Freeman Award books for children and young adults.
+Participants reviewed the 2024 Freeman Award Winners for grades 2–12 classrooms, read and wrote about the texts, and shared written responses with other writers.

 Program details

-This workshop consists of multiple sessions.
-The first session introduces the 2024 Freeman Award Winners and is mandatory for all participants.
-The other five sessions focus on individual titles; participants can attend whichever they prefer (at least one).
-Since each session consists of alone reading time, 1 hour of writing, and 1.5 hours of class time, participants will receive three clock hours for each session attended.
+This workshop consisted of multiple sessions.
+The first session introduced the 2024 Freeman Award Winners and was mandatory for all participants.
+The other five sessions focused on individual titles; participants attended whichever they preferred (at least one).
+Since each session consisted of independent reading time, one hour of writing, and 1.5 hours of class time, participants received three clock hours for each session attended.

 Dates and Time